 J.L.
 Pierce a Plano juvenile defense lawyer has been helping families contest juvenile charges in Texas for over 20 years.
 The priority for juvenile cases is to have all charges dismissed without having to go to court.
 When that isn’t possible, I have the experience necessary to protect your child’s rights in the courtroom and seal any negative result where possible.

 Motions to seal are available to a juvenile’s criminal records.
 The arrest, detention, prosecution and conviction can be physically sealed, but the process is not automatic.
 The court reviews several factors, such as the type of case, its disposition, whether there is any new or current charges pending as either an adult or juvenile.
-The upshot of the sealing of the arrest and prosecution records is that the minor can respond with “no” on applications if asked if she or he has a criminal record.Assault
+The upshot of the sealing of the arrest and prosecution records is that the minor can respond with “no” on applications if asked if she or he has a criminal record.DWI/DUI Charges

 In the state of Texas, assault charges can result from something as seemingly minor as a threat of bodily harm to someone else, even if no weapon was involved.
 If you’re facing assault charges, contact Plano assault lawyer J.L.
 Pierce for help.
 When these people are family members, the charge will be considered domestic assault.
 So while it is understood that disagreements between people can sometimes get out of hand and cause them to act in ways they would not otherwise, when such actions result in aggression and harm to others, legal action may be the result.
 In other words, under Texas law, an individual can be charged with assault even if no physical contact between parties actually occurs.